 For crews from Western New York, you will receive an email when your food is ready to pick-up (usually a few weeks before your expedition) with instructions on the pick-up location.

-For crews outside Western New York, be sure to coordinate with your guide for delivery at Wye Marsh or Camp Stonehaven.
+For crews outside Western New York, be sure to coordinate with your guide for delivery at Basecamp or elsewhere.